aobarbieri/doxie-game/planning.md

 # App's functionality
-- As a player, I want to have my score visibile above the grid.
+- DONE - As a player, I want to have my score visibile above the grid.
-- As a SE, I want the user to win when there is not more room for the dog to grow.

 - DONE - As a SE, I want the game to end when the player hits the wall or bites the body.
 - DONE - As a player, I want to control the character using the keyboard arrow.
 - DONE - As a SE, I want the treats to be placed randomly on the screen